coq/coq/doc/sphinx/addendum/ring.rst

-      that, given a term, “abstracts” it into an object of type |N| whose interpretation via ``Cp_phi`` (the evaluation function of power coefficient) is the original term, or returns ``InitialRing.NotConstant`` if not a constant coefficient (i.e. |L_tac| is the inverse function of ``Cp_phi``).
+      that, given a term, “abstracts” it into an object of type |N| whose interpretation via ``Cp_phi`` (the evaluation function of power coefficient) is the original term, or returns ``InitialRing.NotConstant`` if not a constant coefficient (i.e. |Ltac| is the inverse function of ``Cp_phi``).
 See files ``plugins/ring/ZArithRing.v``
       and ``plugins/ring/RealField.v`` for examples.
 By default the tactic does not recognize power expressions as ring expressions.